 As the region’s only comprehensive sports medicine program, Augusta University Sports Medicine is a leader in preventing and treating sports-related injuries for the athlete in all of us.
 When we say we are comprehensive, we mean just that.
 We offer:

-- Sports Medicine expertise: Our board-certified and fellowship-trained sports medicine specialists include orthopedic surgeons, primary care physicians and advanced practice professionals (nurse practitioners and physician assistants).
+- Sports Medicine expertise: Our board-certified and fellowship-trained sports medicine specialists include orthopaedic surgeons, primary care physicians and advanced practice professionals (nurse practitioners and physician assistants).

 - Subspecialist: We can easily refer patients with sports injury-related problems to our many specialists including eye specialists, plastic surgeons, oral surgeons, cardiologists, neurologists and more.